compilelife/ulauncher-smbpath/README.md

 ![windows->linux shot](images/2.png)

-Alt+1 or just enter to copy then converted path to clipboard.
+Alt+1 or just enter to copy the converted path to clipboard.

 Enjoy it.